 In a Phase I Snapshot proposal, the PI specifies a requested number of targets, rather than a requested number of orbits.
 The exposure times and overhead times for Snapshot observations are calculated in similar fashion as for GO observations.
-The observations for a Snapshot target, including overheads, must not exceed 40 minutes.
-See Section 3.3 of the Call for Proposals for detailed policies and procedures regarding Snapshot observations.
+The observations for a Snapshot target, including overheads, generally should not exceed 45 minutes.
+See Section 3.4 of the Call for Proposals for detailed policies and procedures regarding Snapshot observations.